publishpress/PublishPress-Blocks/src/readme.txt

 = 2.6.1 =
   * Add: Load PublishPress Blocks category as first in Gutenberg editor
   * Add: "Content Display" as new name for Recent Posts block
+  * Add: "Posted on" and "Updated on" labels before modified date
   * Remove: "ADVGB" from Content Display and WooProducts blocks when loading in editor

 = 2.6.0 =